-Address by Members of the Public
+Questions or Address by Members of the Public

-- (1) Members of the public may address the Council on any matter in relation to which the authority has functions, or which affects the area of the authority, or part of it, or the inhabitants of that area, or some of them, and shall be so relevant and within the terms of reference and delegation of the Cabinet or a committee, its functions and duties. - (2) Notice of the subject matter of the address must be given in writing to the Chief Executive at least six clear working days before the meeting at which it is to be raised. - (3) The subject matter shall be indicated on the agenda for the meeting of the Council. - (4) Members of the public may address the Council without notice on any matter in relation to which the authority has functions, but if the subject matter has not been included on the agenda, it may not be discussed unless the Mayor determines that it is a matter of urgency. - (5) Each speaker shall be restricted to a total of five minutes during the meeting. - (6) The Mayor shall determine whether a discussion on the matter shall take place and any response to the address may take the form of:-
+- (1) Members of the public may put a question to, or address the Council on any matter of Council business or anything which affects the borough or its residents provided it is relevant to the Council's functions and duties. - (2) Notice of the subject matter of an address must be given in writing to the Chief Executive at least six clear working days before the meeting at which it is to be raised (i.e. if the meeting is on a Wednesday, by 5.00 pm on the Monday of the week preceding the meeting). - (3) The subject matter shall be indicated on the agenda for the meeting of the Council. - (4) Notice of a question must be given in writing to the Chief Executive at least one clear day before the meeting at which the question is to be asked (i.e. if the meeting is on a Wednesday, by 5.00 pm on the Monday preceding the meeting). - (5) A list of the questions of which notice has been given shall be circulated to those members present at the meeting.

-- (a) a direct oral answer, or - (b) where the desired information is contained in a publication of the Council, a reference to that publication; or - (c) where any reply cannot conveniently be given orally, a written answer shall be sent to the member(s) of the public addressing the Council, and circulated to all members of the Council.
+- (6) Members of the public may address the Council without notice on any matter of Council business, but if the subject matter has not been included on the agenda, it may not be discussed unless the Mayor determines that it is a matter of urgency. - (7) A member of the public may ask a question without notice but in those circumstances there will be no requirement for a full answer to be given immediately. - (8) Members of the public will be invited to ask question(s) after all members have been invited to ask questions on any particular agenda items. - (9) Members of the public will be restricted to a total of five minutes during the whole meeting. - (10) The Mayor shall determine whether a discussion on the matter shall take place and any response to the address or question may take the form of:- - (a) A direct oral answer, or; - (b) Where the desired information is contained in a publication of the Council, a reference, or; - (c) Where any reply cannot conveniently be given orally, a written answer shall be sent to the member(s) of the public addressing the Council or asking a question, and circulated to all members of the Council. - (11) Following an address or question from a member of the public:-

+A member may rise on a point of personal response, explanation or on a matter of fact only.